 Freedom to doubt and to trust; freedom from shame over either.

 Courage when you need it to follow the call you hear from the dark.
 To not run from grief or wallow on the surface, but to dive in and find what joy might wait, what Presence might be there, what strength you might realize.

-I hope you find the Rest beneath all the unrest of being human – being mom, friend, wife, daughter; being an activist, organizer, artist, teacher; being a member, a citizen, a part of a group; being essentially divine, imbued by God with wonder and beauty and grace and striving to remember it.
+I hope you find the Rest beneath all the unrest of being human—being mom, friend, wife, daughter; being an activist, organizer, artist, teacher; being a member, a citizen, a part of a group; being essentially divine, imbued by God with wonder and beauty and grace and striving to re-member yourself to it.

 Above all, I hope that when you come here you find a hand to hold.
 Mine.
 Here it is.
 I am so glad you are here.